natalieparde/metaphor-novelty-scoring/README.md

 First, use Maven to install all of the required libraries by right-clicking on the project's pom.xml in the Eclipse Package Explorer and then clicking Run As -> Maven install.
 If you've already used the `featureGenerator` JAR file (see instructions above), this will run extremely quickly because you've already installed the libraries.
 If you haven't already used the JAR file, this may take a few minutes to complete.

 Next, right-click on NNFeatureGenerator.java in the Eclipse Package Explorer and then click Run As -> Java Application.

+*Note: If you came here to run the benchmark established in Parde and Nielsen (LREC 2018) instead of the full approach evaluated in Parde and Nielsen (AAAI 2018), right-click on LRECBaseline.java in the Eclipse Package Explorer and then click Run As -> Java Application.
+LRECBaseline.java does not require all of the resources listed above!
+To run only this file, you will only need to download the Google News Embeddings.*

 That's all there is to it!
 You'll be able to see the program output in the Eclipse Console.